 Not all home improvements are created equal.
 These will reward you the most when it comes time to sell.
 Your home is in the perfect location, came at the perfect price, with the perfect lot.
 But the home itself?
 Perfect isn’t the adjective you’d use.
-You are wanting to start making it move them just a place to land your feet.
+You want it to move any potential home buyers, not just a place to land your feet, so it may require some smart city software to give you a visual of your potential remodel so you can get a feel for whether it will move them.

 But where to being?
 How about with some data.
 Data is that friend who tells you like it really is.
 Because while any home improvement that brings you joy is priceless, not all add as much home equity as you might expect.